 PAL 2016 Event Sponsorships

-PAL is pleased to announce that our staff will be well-represented in a symposium on March 30 during the 82nd annual meeting of the Society for American Archaeology in Vancouver B.C.
-The symposium, “Person, Place, or Thing: Ongoing Questions and Evidence for New England Settlement and Material Culture” focuses on issues related to New England archaeology spanning the PaleoIndian Period through the 18th century.
-Ora Elquist will chair the symposium which includes PAL staff Dianna Doucette, Erin Flynn, Kristen Jeremiah, John Kelly, and Dan Forrest, as well as industry and academic colleagues Richard Boisvert, Mandy Ranslow, Bruce Rusch, and Sarah Sportman.
-If you’re attending the SAAs this year, be sure to drop by!
+PAL was well-represented in a symposium on March 30 during the 82nd annual meeting of the Society for American Archaeology in Vancouver B.C.
+The symposium, “Person, Place, or Thing: Ongoing Questions and Evidence for New England Settlement and Material Culture” which focused on issues related to New England archaeology spanning the PaleoIndian Period through the 18th century.
+Ora Elquist chaired the symposium which included PAL staff Dianna Doucette, Erin Flynn, Kristen Jeremiah, John Kelly, and Dan Forrest, as well as industry and academic colleagues Richard Boisvert, Mandy Ranslow, Bruce Rusch, and Sarah Sportman.

 The Archaeological Institute of America (AIA) and the Museum of Science in Boston are proud to bring you the 10th Annual Archaeology Fair.
 The event runs Friday, October 14 (9 am to 2 pm) and Saturday, October 15 (10 am to 3 pm) at the Boston Museum of Science.
 Staff from PAL including Dianna Doucette, Senior Archaeologist, Danielle Cathcart, Laboratory Analyst, and Ted Dattilo, Field Archaeologist will be representing PAL on Saturday.
 They will have a hands-on display of tools through history - from those that Native Americans used, and traded, to the tools that archaeologists use today to interpret the past.

 Visit https://www.archaeological.org/events/21577 for more information.